 Procedural Details

-Requests for transfer credit are handled by the Physics Director of Undergraduate Studies, Professor Tomás Arias physicsdus@cornell.edu.
+Requests for transfer credit are handled by the Physics Director of Undergraduate Studies, Professor Michael Niemack physicsdus@cornell.edu.
 Forms can be scanned and emailed to physicsdus@cornell.edu.
-Transfer requests are typically reviewed, and responses sent, on Mondays.
+Transfer requests are typically reviewed monthly.
+When submitting a transfer credit request, students should submit the request 30 business days before the required enrollment date.
 Do NOT use this process to get approval for a Cornell Abroad or semester abroad program.
-Instead, please email physicsdus@cornell.edu and indicate your intention to study abroad.
+Instead, please email physicsdus@cornell.edu and indicate your intention to study abroad and include the necessary forms or link to the form.
 Please provide syllabi for the course(s) you wish to take to count as Cornell physics course(s).
 If course(s) are approved, please follow-up with the appropriate college-abroad form for the DUS to sign.

 Transfer Credit